trychlos/pwix-env-settings-ext/README.md

 ### Forms management

-`pwix:core-ui` provides classes to make easier the forms management.
+`pwix:core-app` provides classes to make easier the forms management.

 Each class may be used as is, and can also be derived by the application.

-- `CoreUI.FormChecker`
+- `CoreApp.FormChecker`

     A class to be instanciated (or derived) by each component which would take advantage of it.

 ### Pages management

-`pwix:core-ui` provides classes to manage the pages collection, the current page and the roles which may be associated with it.
+`pwix:core-app` provides classes to manage the pages collection, the current page and the roles which may be associated with it.

 Each class may be used as is, and can also be derived by the application.

-- `CoreUI.PagesCollection`
+- `CoreApp.PagesCollection`

-    The collection of defined `CoreUI.Page` as a singleton.
+    The collection of defined `CoreApp.Page` as a singleton.

-- `CoreUI.Page`
+- `CoreApp.Page`

     A page definition.

-- `CoreUI.PageCurrent`
+- `CoreApp.PageCurrent`

     The current page.
 Each method is itself a reactive data source.

 ### Settings management

-`pwix:core-ui` the settings dedicated to the current environment as the `CoreUI.envSettings` reactive var.
+`pwix:core-app` the settings dedicated to the current environment as the `CoreApp.envSettings` reactive var.

 ## Configuration

-The package's behavior can be configured through a call to the `CoreUI.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.
+The package's behavior can be configured through a call to the `CoreApp.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.

 Known configuration options are: